pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 The :btn:Payment providers: tab on this page displays the list of active payment providers.
 The list should now include an entry for bank transfer with a red ":fontawesome-solid-x: Disabled" tag.
 The plugin is enabled, but bank transfers have not been set up and enabled as a payment provider for the event yet.
-Click on the :btn-icon:fontawesome-solid-gear:Settings: button next to bank transfer.
+Click on the :btn-icon:fa3-gear:Settings: button next to bank transfer.
 This takes you to the settings page for bank transfer.

 The first thing you need to do on this page is choose the "Bank account type".